35 Best Thought Leaders on AI in Sydney Australia (2026)

 Director, Sydney AI Centre, University of Sydney

-Tongliang Liu leads the Sydney Artificial Intelligence Centre, one of the university's flagship research initiatives.
+Tongliang Liu leads the Sydney Artificial Intelligence Centre, one of the University of Sydney's flagship research initiatives.
 His research focuses on trustworthy machine learning, addressing fundamental questions about how AI systems can be made reliable, fair, and robust.
 The Sydney AI Centre's stated vision is to lead AI research in Australia and become one of the most prestigious AI research hubs in the world.

 Best for: Trustworthy AI research, transfer learning, academic research partnerships, and fundamental ML research.